MMhenna/AirBnB_clone/README.md

 ## Description

 hbnb is a full clone of the web application AirBnB.
-This clone will be construc$
+This clone will be constructed in five phases.
+Currently, we have completed the first phase - to build a simple command interpreter that parses and evaluates input from the commandline appropriately.
+Test suite included.
+Future steps to come.

 ## Purpose